-Your next job in telecommunications may arise when you least expect it, and in order to be prepared we recommend you regularly update your CV.
+Your next job may arise when you least expect it, and in order to be prepared we recommend you regularly update your CV.
 Doing this enables you to keep track of your telecoms career progression, so that when your CV is needed you don’t have to remember activities from months or even years earlier.
 Failing to update your CV regularly may cause you to exclude key information, or worse, sending an old CV that doesn’t reflect your current skill set, ability and progression throughout your career.

 What that in mind, here are four helpful tips to consider when updating your telecoms CV.